-Office and Professional Skills for Public Works provides an introduction to the office and professional communication skills needed for public works professionals.
-Course emphasis is on basic writing principles, planning, organizing, and preparing and delivering effective workplace and technical communication when engaging with the general public and elected officials.
-Specific types of communication skills may include field construction reports, interoffice memorandums and communication, document summaries, and verbal presentations.
-Students will be introduced to basic office applications that will be used in the preparation of documents used by public works professionals.
+In this course we’ll introduce the administrative skills frequently used by public works professionals, such as basic writing principles, planning, organizing, and preparing and delivering effective technical communication within and outside the organization.
+Specific examples of communication tools include field construction reports, interoffice memorandums, document summaries, and verbal presentations.
+We’ll also introduce students to basic office applications that will be used in the preparation of documents used by public works professionals.

 Instructor: Eric Johnson, Construction Inspector

-Eric Johnson is a 1993 graduate of the University of Wisconsin−Eau Claire with a BA in secondary English education.
-He has taught both exposition and literature courses during his years as a high school English teacher.
-Eric has most recently worked as a construction inspector for Professional Engineering Services.
-Over the last 20 years, Eric has worked on many municipal projects throughout the Metro including: the Guthrie Theater, Target Field, Highway 212, the Central Corridor and SW Corridor Light Rail projects, the 35E MnPASS project, HWY 610, various METC sewer rehab projects, and Saint Paul Metro Waste Water Treatment Plant renovation.
-He carries multiple MnDOT inspection certifications as well as the national CIPP inspection certification through NASCO.
+Over the last 20 years, Johnson has worked on many municipal projects throughout the Metro including the Guthrie Theater, Target Field, Highway 212, the Central Corridor and SW Corridor Light Rail projects, and the Saint Paul Metro Wastewater Treatment Plant renovation.
+Most recently, he worked as a construction inspector for Professional Engineering Services.
+Johnson carries multiple Minnesota Department of Transportation inspection certifications, as well as the national CIPP inspection certification through NASCO.

-Public Works Operations and Maintenance relates to the delivery of services that improve the quality of life within our communities.
-Public works operations are a critical provider of the public services that affect the health, safety, enjoyment, and prosperity of our residents.
-We generally do this by providing services relating to water/sewer, streets, parks/facilities, and the environment.
-The course identifies the equipment and personnel resources needed to carry out these functions in an effective and efficient way.
-Discussions will include factors that should be considered when making choices relating to preventative versus reconstruction of infrastructure, rent versus purchasing of equipment, and contracting versus in-house use of personnel to provide services.
+Public works operations are a critical provider of services—such as water, sewer, and streets—that affect the health, safety, enjoyment, and prosperity of our residents.
+This course identifies the equipment and personnel needed to carry out these functions effectively and efficiently.
+Discussions will include considerations relating to rehabilitation versus reconstruction of infrastructure, renting versus purchasing of equipment, and contracting versus in-house use of personnel to provide services.

 Instructor: Brian Bachmeier, Public Works Director/City Engineer, City of Oakdale

-Public Works Organization and Administration is designed to familiarize the student with the administration and operation of a public works department.
-It provides insight into planning, financing, purchasing, budgeting, and management of public works organizations through a general overview of public works and its organizational structure, function, responsibilities, internal relationships, and financing mechanisms within governmental systems.
+This course will familiarize you with the administration and operation of a public works department.
+It provides insight into the organizational structure, planning, financing, purchasing, budgeting, and management of public works organizations, as well as individual job responsibilities and internal relationships within governmental systems.

 Instructor: Will Manchester, PE, Director of Engineering/City Engineer, City of Minnetonka

-Will Manchester oversees the design, management, construction, and financing of the infrastructure for the City of Minnetonka.
-Prior to that, he worked as a consultant engineer managing municipal and private development projects, where he was responsible for surveying, inspection, design, and client management.
-Will’s experience working on projects in both the public and private sectors allows him to develop quick and effective solutions to challenges for projects of all sizes.
-Will is an active member of the City Engineers Association of Minnesota (CEAM), including serving on the executive board from 2014−2015 and the annual conference planning committee.
-He is also an active member of the Minnesota Public Works Association (MPWA).
-Will earned a degree in civil engineering from the University of North Dakota in 2001 and is a licensed engineer in the state of Minnesota.
+Manchester oversees the design, management, construction, and financing of infrastructure for the City of Minnetonka.
+Prior to that, he worked as a consultant engineer managing municipal and private development projects and was responsible for surveying, inspection, design, and client management.
+Manchester is an active member of the City Engineers Association of Minnesota, including serving on the executive board from 2014–2015 and the annual conference planning committee.
+He is also an active member of the Minnesota Public Works Association.

-Technical Aspects of Public Works reviews the basic principles of public works engineering functions and overviews materials, methods, and attributes used in public works projects.
-Subjects covered include soils, aggregates, bitumin, concrete, utilities, plan review, traffic counts, flexible pavement design, erosion control, surveying, public land survey, construction methods, basic project management, contracts, bidding, and records.
+In this course we’ll review the basic principles of public works engineering functions and examine the materials and methods used in public works projects.
+Topics include soils, aggregates, bitumen, concrete, utilities, plan review, traffic counts, flexible pavement design, erosion control, surveying, public land survey, construction methods, basic project management, contracts, bidding, and records.